A student stands in an elementary school classroom

 Steps for applying for the Catholic school special tuition program

-Complete an application for admission to Saint Martin's University College of Education at least six weeks before classes begin.
+Complete an application for admission to Saint Martin's University College of Arts, Sciences and Education at least six weeks before classes begin.

-After acceptance into the College of Education, complete the application for the special tuition and mail to: the College of Education, Saint Martin's University, 5000 Abbey Way SE, Lacey, WA 98503
+After acceptance into the College of Arts, Sciences and Education, complete the application for the special tuition and mail to: the College of Arts, Sciences and Education, Saint Martin's University, 5000 Abbey Way SE, Lacey, WA 98503

 Application for this special tuition must be submitted at least two weeks before the academic session in which a course is being offered.